The Rise of Hybrid Fitness

 #2 Runna: Precision for Runners

 Runna has become the leading option for structured running plans.
 Its coaches design programmes for everything from 5k races to full marathons, with pace guidance and clear progressions.
-If your primary focus is running, it is an excellent tool.
+Where it falls short is in the hybrid balance.
+Strength work is limited, and recovery or mobility features are basic.

 #3 Ladder: Strength Training Done Well

 Ladder is a strength-first platform with a polished design and daily programmes written by experienced coaches.
-It is particularly strong for those who live in the gym and want detailed lifting guidance.
+Its weakness is the absence of endurance training.
+For anyone pursuing a hybrid approach, it feels narrow.

 #4 Zing AI: The Digital Experiment